davestephens/ansible-nas/README.md

   - [ZNC](https://wiki.znc.in/ZNC) - IRC bouncer to stay connected to favourite IRC networks and channels

+## What This Could Do

+Ansible-NAS can run anything that's in a Docker image, which is why Portainer is included.
+A NAS configuration is a pretty personal thing based on what you download, what media you view, how many photos you take...so it's difficult to please everyone.

+That said, if specific functionality you want isn't included and you think others could benefit, add it and raise a PR!

 ## What This Doesn't Do

 Ansible NAS doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive.